ctonton/homeserver/README.md

 server build scripts

-setup1.sh is to setup a file server with limited services for devices with low memory
+setup1.sh is to setup a file server with limited services and connectivity for devices with less than 1gb RAM.

-setup2.sh is to setup a file server with enhanced web services and connectivity
+setup2.sh is to setup a file server with enhanced services and connectivity for devices with at least 1gb RAM.

 curl -LJO https://raw.githubusercontent.com/ctonton/homeserver/main/setup2.sh